crazybie/constructor/README.md

 # Constructor
 A tiny tool to make data-parsing and constructing deadly easy.

 Just write a few tags and no more loading code anymore.
-Example:
+A complex example:

 ```go
 type LevelReward struct {